Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Adiabatic State Preparation

 and we interpolate linearly between $H_0$ and $H_f$ with $A(s)=1-s$ and $B(s)=s$.

 Figure~\ref{fig:Fig_ann}(a) shows the fidelity between the time-evolved state $\rho(t)$ and the target state $\rho_W = \ket{W}\bra{W}$ in the ideal noiseless case.
 Both initial conditions succeed, achieving final fidelities $F\simeq 1$.
 However, the situation changes dramatically in the presence of noise, as seen in Fig.~\ref{fig:Fig_ann}(b).
 For the $(z)$ initialization, fidelities as high as $F\simeq 0.8$ remain achievable, while in the $(x)$ initialization the maximum fidelity drops to $F\simeq 0.3$.
+In the Supplementary Material, we demonstrate a direct connection between the introduced noise vulnerability index and the observed fidelity results.

 This difference can be understood by noting that, in the $(z)$ case, the Pauli decomposition of $\rho(t)$ predominantly consists of strings commuting with $\sigma^z$, rendering them largely unaffected by the chosen noise channel.
 In contrast, the $(x)$ case introduces components sensitive to the noise, leading to stronger degradation.
 Additionally, at long times, a fidelity decay is observed in both cases due to relaxation toward a stationary state imposed by the noise, which generally does not coincide with the target state.
-Hence, in noisy conditions, one must strike a balance between total runtime $T$ and final state accuracy.
+Hence, in noisy conditions, one must strike a balance between the total runtime $T$ and the final-state accuracy.